 Many of our pupils' special needs refer to associated complex and challenging behaviours.
 The causes of which can relate to learning difficulties, including attitudes and application to learning, medical factors, poor role models, faulty handling, negative perception of peers and adults, emotional difficulties, personal independence difficulties, institutionalised patterns of behaviour and often, a medical diagnosis, e.g. Autism, ADHD, and PDA.
-The school is undertaking Trauma Informed Schools UK Training (TIFSUK), in recognition that the largest cohort of children we have are those with diagnosed Adverse Childhood Experiences, which impact greatly on the ability to learn, attend, and behave in comparison to those children without those diagnoses,
+The school is undertaking Trauma Informed Schools UK Training (TIFSUK) in recognition that the largest cohort of children we have are those with diagnosed Adverse Childhood Experiences, which impact greatly on the ability to learn, attend, and behave in comparison to those children without those diagnoses, and Mental Health Awareness Training in order to recognise and address the issues relating to both staff and child mental health and wellbeing, where behaviours are having a detrimental impact on others in the school environment.

 This procedure outlines our approach to how we manage a complex range of needs.
-Our beliefs and approaches have been drawn from staff's experience of good practice and some are supported by 'Positive Behaviour' research findings and links with other schools, mainstream and special.
+Our beliefs and approaches have been drawn from staff's experience of good practice and some are supported by building 'Positive Relatinships' research findings and links with other schools, mainstream and special.
 It is a working instructional document and subject to review and amendment.